MicrosoftDocs/mixed-reality/mixed-reality-docs/interaction-fundamentals.md

 ## Multimodal interaction models

-Based on our research and work with customers to date, we've discovered that three primary interaction models suit the majority of Mixed Reality experiences.
+Based on our research and work with customers to date, we've discovered that three primary interaction models suit the majority of mixed reality experiences.

 In many ways, the interaction model is the user's mental model for completing their flows.
 Each of these interaction models is optimized for a set of customer needs, and each is convenient, powerful, and usable in its own right.

 The chart below is a simplified overview.
 Detailed information for using each interaction model is linked in the pages below with images and code samples.